Isle of Man

 | Vocalization Level |

-The most obvious feature of the Manx is, of course, its absent or very short tail.
-They have a solid, muscular, and compact body described as "cobby," with a broad chest and a rounded rump.
-Their hind legs are noticeably longer than their front legs, giving them a distinctive, powerful hop when they run.
-They typically weigh between 3.5 and 5.5 kg.
-The Manx sports a dense double coat that can come in all colors and patterns, from solid black to tabby, tortoiseshell, and calico.
-Their eyes, which can be gold, copper, green, or blue, are large and round, adding to their sweet expression.
+The most obvious feature of the Manx is its absent or short tail.
+They have a solid, muscular, and "cobby" body with a broad chest and a rounded rump.
+Their hind legs are noticeably longer than their front legs, giving them a distinctive, powerful hop when they run—similar to a rabbit.

-The Manx breed is generally healthy with a lifespan of 12-16 years, but it carries a specific genetic concern: Manx syndrome.
-This is a serious condition linked to the tailless gene, which can cause spinal defects, spina bifida, and problems with the bowels or bladder.
-Reputable breeders carefully screen their breeding cats to minimize this risk.
-Other potential issues include corneal dystrophy (an eye condition) and a predisposition to digestive sensitivities.
-Prospective owners should seek a breeder who provides health guarantees and is transparent about genetic testing.
+The Manx breed is generally healthy with a typical lifespan of 12–16 years, but prospective owners must be aware of Manx syndrome.
+This condition is linked to the tailless gene and can cause spinal defects, spina bifida, and problems with the bowels or bladder.

 The Manx cat is a captivating paradox: a tailless feline with a whole lot of heart.
 Beyond the legend and the distinctive hop lies a companion of remarkable intelligence, steadfast loyalty, and gentle charm.
 By understanding and respecting their unique genetic heritage and care needs, you can welcome a truly special and loving member into your home.